 The Faculty Fellows program invites faculty with interest and expertise to collaborate with a sponsoring office (e.g., DEI, Global-Local) and support the work that intersects with teaching and learning.
 Faculty Fellows also inform the broader LMU faculty community of the latest issues, pedagogical approaches, and scholarship involved in the work.
 Specifically, the Faculty Fellows program is designed to support the development of faculty expertise.

 Yu Li is Assistant Professor of Chinese in the Department of Modern Languages and Literatures.
-Her research centers on transcultural and translingual pedagogy, intercultural communication, and linguistic landscape studies with a focus on social justice.
+Her research centers on linguistic landscape with a focus on social semiotics, intercultural communication, and transcultural and translingual pedagogy.
 Her first book, The Chinese Writing System in Asia: An Interdisciplinary Perspective, was published by Routledge in 2020.
 It offers a culturally rich study of the Chinese script, integrating a broad range of disciplinary perspectives on how the Chinese writing system shapes personal and social identities in and beyond Asia.
 Her current project examines the global use of the chop suey typeface invented in 1880s’ America to represent Chineseness.
-She teaches a broad array of courses in Chinese cultural history, linguistics, and language, including Global China, The Chinese Writing System, and Chinese Calligraphy, and she is working on a new course called Reading Multilingual Cities.
+She teaches a broad array of courses in Chinese cultural history, linguistics, and language, including Global China, The Chinese Writing System, Chinese Calligraphy, and Chinese Food Cultures.
 She coordinates the Chinese program, co-organizes the interdisciplinary China Studies Group on campus, and serves on the Faculty Senate.
-She is committed to building and transforming global-local communities through education and research and is excited to be working closely with colleagues, students, and other members of the LMU community as part of the Global-Local Initiatives team.
+She is committed to building and transforming global-local communities through education and research and is excited to be working closely with colleagues, students, and other members of the LMU community as part of the Global-Local Affairs team.